anchore/oss-docs/content/docs/user-guides/sbom/_index.md

 +++
 title = "SBOM Generation"
-description = "SBOM Generation User Guide" weight = 21
-tags = ["syft", "sbom"]
-url = "docs/userguides/sbom"
+description = "Learn how to generate Software Bill of Materials (SBOMs) for container images, filesystems, and archives using Syft, covering configuration, output formats, and cataloging options." weight = 21 tags = ["syft", "sbom"] url = "docs/user-guides/sbom"
 +++

 An SBOM, or Software Bill of Materials, is a detailed list of all the components, libraries, and modules that make up a piece of software.